Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Pilot Validation Exercise

-This pattern of poor IAA with low-to-excellent IIC provides initial evidence that tasks designed around the competency taxonomy are measuring the same underlying concept, but that evaluators apply systematically different standards.
+This pattern of poor criteria IAA with low-to-excellent criteria IIC is consequential.
+It provides initial evidence that tasks designed around the competency taxonomy are \textit{measuring the same underlying concept}, even if evaluators \textit{apply systematically different standards} to assess the suitability of proposed ways of measuring that concept.

 We can explain this result primarily via calibration: ultimately evaluators were postgraduate students, not experienced practitioners, meaning that evaluators brought their own implicit standards for "good" performance.
-Future validation exercises with professional practitioners will shed more light on this phenomenon (Section 5).
+Future validation exercises with professional practitioners will shed more light on this phenomenon (Future Work).
+At the same time, we felt it important to report our negative results against criteria to demonstrate to those working in allied fields that they should exercise caution when transferring rubric-based evaluations methodologies across domains.
+Ultimately, we think this also factors into the misalignment between poor criteria IAA on highly-rated criteria IIC items.

 The "Giving Feedback" competency warrants mention as it illustrates the distinction between construct validity problems and evaluator calibration problems.
 This competency showed the highest score variance (SD = 1.13) and the second-lowest mean criteria score (M = 3.77) despite high authenticity (M = 4.32).
 Yet it exhibited the second-highest Cronbach's alpha ($\alpha$ = 0.76) alongside negative Krippendorff's alpha ($\alpha$ = -0.01), following the overall trend that tasks within "Giving Feedback" measure a coherent construct, but that evaluators apply systematically different standards when judging feedback criteria.